HP, Google select Altair's chip for LTE-only Chromebook

 Verizon Wireless is owned by Verizon Communications and Vodafone Group.

-Altair has raised $100 million to date, including $25 million in July aimed at helping the company capitalize on opportunities as Verizon Wireless deployed its LTE network.
+Altair has raised $100 million to date, including $25 million in July aimed at helping the company capitalise on opportunities as Verizon Wireless deployed its LTE network.

 According to Altair, the cost of integrating LTE-only in mobile data devices is substantially lower than in LTE plus 3G.